fabioitaus/academic-kickstart/content/authors/Martina/_index.md

 - "Team Members"

 ---
-With a background in applied physics and bioinformatics, Martina is currently in her first PhD year working on a project that focuses on the application of machine learning and artificial intelligence techniques to single-cell RNA sequencing data of adaptive immune cells.
+Hi, I'm Martina.
+I have a Bachelor's and Master's degree in Physics, but my curiosity about the immune system led me to shift my focus to immunology.
-Her research is specifically targeted at the role of T cells in the field of immunotherapies, particularly immuno-checkpoint blockade (ICB) and chimeric antigen receptor (CAR) T cells.
-Martina has a strong computational background and collaborated with Professor Fabio Luciani during her Master's degree, where she specialized in single-cell data analysis and pipeline/application development.
+During my PhD, I'm exploring the role of T cells in cancer immunotherapy, particularly in the context of immune checkpoint inhibitors (ICIs) and chimeric antigen receptor (CAR) T cell therapy.
+However, my main research project focuses on the structural properties of T cell receptors (TCRs) and how these relate to antigen-binding affinity.
+To do this, I use artificial intelligence to uncover predictive rules that could guide the design of precision immunotherapies.